UsabilityEngineering/Plant-Social/design/README.md

 <img src="search.png" height="600">

 When a user clicks on the search, they are provided with a grid of suggested plants and a search bar at the top.
 The grid of plants might have the plant the user is searching for, and could the user time by cutting out the manual search.
 If a user performs a manual search, they can find the plant they searched for along with the plant's owner.
+Originally, we had multiple search bars that confused our peers when they were giving us heuristic feedback, so we made the adjustment of the search icon at the bottom, and then having a search bar at the top.

 <img src="plantpage.png" height="600">